 "We used to pass through the cemetery on our way back from Crescent Road, a shortcut to the Nurses Home.
 There were lots of children buried there years ago, near to D Block, facing the D Block nearly.
 There were never many gravestones."

 While most of the headstones are illegible, a few have endured surprisingly well.
-Among them are the graves of Sarah Jones, laundress of the asylum from 1862 – 1887, and Elizabeth Moody who died, aged 66, while working on the asylum farm.
+Among them are the graves of Sarah Jones, laundress of the asylum from 1862 –1887, and Elizabeth Moody who died, aged sixty-six, while working on the asylum farm.
 A female attendant, Henrietta Walls, who died in 1869, and her male counterpart, George Harvey, who lasted only four more years, are also interred here.
 The most impressive of the graves, however, belongs to J.W.
 Tebble, and is still tended regularly by the War Graves Commission.
-A 23-year-old stoker aboard H.M.S.
-Russell, he died at the asylum in 1916 – and while it’s impossible to know precisely why he was there, it may well have been a case of neurasthenia.
+A twenty-three-year-old stoker aboard H.M.S.
+Russell, he died at the asylum in 1916 of undisclosed causes.

 "There were a lot in there from the First World War.
 Men especially, who’d gone in with shellshock.
 They weren’t bad at all – they were better than the others, you see.
 It was just shellshock with them – they were more normal, if you know what I mean."